 The firm provides resources fundamental to advancing the development of nascent leading-edge inferential surveillance, monitoring, and predictive analytics technologies for deployment within the RiskTech domain: risk technologies associated with adaptive distributed, networked and embedded systems such as remote sensing, agent-oriented data analytics, computing and control systems.
 Numerati® Partners curates integrated RiskTech solutions as well as forensic and use-case applications in RiskTech sub-domains including LitTech, RegTech, FinTech and InsurTech (litigation technology, regulation technology, financial technology and insurance technology).

-She currently serves as Vice-Chair of the American Bar Association Insurance Technology and Risk Committee.
-She has also recently been appointed to the Uniform Law Commission’s newly-formed Committee for Public Health Emergency Authorities, which studies the need for and feasibility of one or more uniform state laws addressing the authority of state governments to respond to epidemics, pandemics and other public health emergencies.
+Samantha has served on the American Bar Association SciTech Section as (i) Vice-Chair of the Insurance Technology and Risk Committee since 2019, (ii) Vice-Chair of the Big Data Committee since 2022, and (iii) Vice-Chair of the Internet-of-Things Committee since 2022.
+In 2020, she was appointed at inception as a technical advisor to the Uniform Law Commission Study Committee for Public Health Emergency Authorities, which studies the need for and feasibility of one or more uniform state laws addressing the authority of state governments to respond to epidemics, pandemics and other public health emergencies.

-Previously, Samantha was Senior Economist at Caxton Associates, a hedge fund established in 1983, investing in global fixed income, currencies, commodities and equities.
-She was a key member of Caxton Global, the firm’s flagship global macro fund, which, at its peak, had approximately $12 billion of assets under management.
-Her macroeconomic and demographic analytics and development of proprietary econometric models of financial markets, the global economy, central bank and related policy actions guided the firm’s senior decision makers during her thirteen-year tenure there.
+Previously, she served for over thirteen years as Senior Economist at Caxton Associates LP, a hedge fund with approximately $15 billion of assets under management, investing in global commodities, currencies, fixed income (sovereign and corporate credit) and equities.
+She was a key member of Caxton Global, the firm’s flagship global macro fund, where her analysis informed positioning and pricing for real-time trading decisions, and asset allocation.
+Her macroeconomic and demographic analytics and development of proprietary econometric models employing high frequency financial market data combined with global economic data and central bank and related policy actions, guided the firm’s senior decision makers.

-Prior to working in the financial markets, Samantha was an Economist in the Operations Evaluation Department of the World Bank in Washington, D.C., focusing on building computable general equilibrium models, in order to analyze the bank’s loan portfolio across emerging market countries.
+Prior to working in the financial markets, Samantha was employed as an Economist in the Operations Evaluation Department at The World Bank in Washington, D.C.
+Her responsibilities included evaluating structural adjustment lending programs, with a primary focus on building computable general equilibrium models, in order to analyze the bank’s loan portfolio across disparate emerging market economies.

-Samantha pursues her broader research interests by serving as a senior editorial advisory board member of The Journal of Risk Finance (JRF), an Emerald Publications journal which provides a rigorous forum for the publication, both by academics and practitioners, of theoretical and empirical research related to the financing of risk, with a long-standing focus on issues of market convergence.
+Samantha pursues broader research interests by serving as a senior editorial advisory board member of The Journal of Risk Finance (JRF), an Emerald Publications journal which provides a rigorous forum for the publication, both by academics and practitioners, of theoretical and empirical research related to the financing of risk, with a long-standing focus on issues of market convergence.
 She was originally the founding Managing Editor of JRF in 1999, initially published by Euromoney Institutional Investor, before its successful sale to its current publisher.
-She has also served as Special Editor for Risk Management, for The Journal of Alternative Investments, another Institutional Investor journal.
+She previously served as Special Editor for Risk Management, for The Journal of Alternative Investments, also an Institutional Investor journal at its inception.

-Samantha has lived and worked in New York, Chicago, Washington D.C., Toronto, Ottawa and London, and has also lived in Singapore, the Philippines and Sri Lanka.
+Samantha has worked in New York, Chicago, Washington D.C., Toronto, Ottawa and London, and has also resided in Singapore, the Philippines and Sri Lanka.